pohlm01/master-thesis/4_comparison.typ

 In addition to the basic assumptions, the update size depends on what exactly a @rp pulls from the Transparency Service.
 The straightforward way is to regularly pull all signed validity windows of all trusted root @ca:pl.
 Each validity window contains 7,856 bytes for the signature, 4~bytes for the batch number, and $24 dot 14 dot 32 = 10,752$~bytes for the three heads.
-Multiplying this with 150 trusted @ca:pl, each update transfers around 2.8 Megabytes, independent of the update cadence.
+Multiplying this with 150 trusted @ca:pl, each update transfers around 2.8 megabytes, independent of the update cadence.
 As an optimization, the transfer could only contain the tree heads that the @rp does not know yet.
 This reduces the bytes transferred for the tree heads to $6 dot 32 = 192$ bytes if a @rp updates exactly every six hours.
 The signature would match the most recent batch number transferred, as it covers all valid batch tree heads anyway.
 In other words, the Transparency Service does not need to transfer one signature for each batch tree head but only one per update per @ca.
 Together, this results in $150 dot (7,856 + 4 + 192) approx 1.2$~megabyte for each update every six hours.
-During a day, that accumulates to 4.8 Megabytes per @rp.
+During a day, that accumulates to 4.8 megabytes per @rp.
 A more extreme optimization requires full trust in the update mechanism and Transparency Service.
 In such circumstances, the update can omit the @ca signatures and save significant update bandwidth that way.
 For a six-hour update interval, each update contains $150 dot (4 + 192) = 29.4$ kilobytes, adding up to 117.6 Kilobytes per day.